Afro-Argentines: Black people in the independence and early history of Argentina

 In 1801 the first Afro-Argentine militias were organised, under the auspices of the Compañía de Granaderos de Pardos libres de Buenos Aires and Compañía de Granaderos de Morenos libres de Buenos Aires.
 The pardos were free people of mixed European, African, and Native American, particularly Guaraní, descent, whereas the "morenos" seem to have been composed of soldiers of largely African ancestry.
 These forces were unified into the Batallón de Pardos y Morenos, also known as the Batallón Castas, at a strength of 9 companies, plus 4 auxiliary slave companies, at the time of the first British invasion of the River Plate.
 Regimental status was gained in 1810, and the new Regimento de Pardos y Morenos participated in the Argentine War of Independence.

 In 1812, Argentine politician Bernardo de Monteagudo was not allowed as a member of the First Triumvirate, due to his "questionable mother"—i.e., African ancestry.
 Bernardino Rivadavia, also of African descent, was one of the politicians who were barred from joining the triumvirate.
 The Assembly of the Year XIII, called to establish the new independent state of Argentina, passed the law of freedom of wombs, whereby children born to slaves thenceforth were automatically free citizens, but did not free those who were already slaves.
-Many blacks were part of militias and irregular troops that eventually became part of the Argentine Army, but mostly in segregated squadrons.
+Many Black people were part of militias and irregular troops that eventually became part of the Argentine Army, but mostly in segregated squadrons.
 Black slaves could, however, ask to be sold and even find a buyer if they were unhappy with their owners.

-After the abolition of slavery, many blacks faced widespread discrimination.
-The fourteen schools in Buenos Aires in 1857, only admitted two black children, although 15% of students that year were of color.
-In Córdoba in 1829, black children were entitled to only two years' secondary schooling, while white Argentine children studied for four years.
-Universities did not admit blacks until 1853.
+After the abolition of slavery, many Black people faced widespread discrimination.
+The fourteen schools in Buenos Aires in 1857, only admitted two Black children, although 15% of students that year were black.
+In Córdoba in 1829, Black children were entitled to only two years' secondary schooling, while white Argentine children studied for four years.
+Universities did not admit Black people until 1853.